Proposals

 Public consultation launches with the local community.

-Outline planning application intended to be submitted to Huntingdonshire District Council.
+Outline planning application submitted to Huntingdonshire District Council.